Death of Nicky Verstappen

 On the morning of 10 August 1998, 11-year-old Nicky Verstappen disappeared from a summer camp he was attending in Brunssum, Limburg.
 His body was found on the evening of 11 August, 1.2 km away in Landgraaf, and a murder investigation was subsequently launched.
 Despite extensive investigation, the case remained unsolved for over twenty years.

-Joseph Theresia Johannes "Jos" Brech (born 29 October 1962) stood trial for the killing of Verstappen in 2020.
+Joseph Theresia Johannes "Jos" Brech (born 29 October 1962 in Venlo) stood trial for the killing of Verstappen in 2020.
 He was arrested on 26 August 2018 in Spain after DNA from his belongings and relatives matched samples taken from Verstappen's clothing, following the largest DNA-harvesting operation in Dutch history.
 On 20 November 2020, Brech was acquitted of manslaughter, but found guilty of the kidnapping and sexual abuse that led to Verstappen's death, as well as of possession of child pornography.
 He was sentenced to twelve-and-a-half years' imprisonment.
-On 28 January 2022, an appeal court convicted Brech on a charge of manslaughter and sentenced him to 16 years.
+On 28 January 2022, an appeal court convicted Brech for manslaughter, kidnapping, sexual abuse and the child pornography charge, and increased his sentence to 16 years, a decision that was later upheld by the Supreme Court.

 Disappearance and body discovery

 On Saturday 8 August 1998, Verstappen and 36 other children took a bus from Heibloem to Brunssum to take part in a children's summer camp being held on the De Heikop campgrounds on the Brunssummerheide.
 Verstappen was last seen alive around 5:30 a.m. on 10 August by a tentmate; later that morning, he was no longer in his sleeping bag, and only his shoes were still in the tent.
 On 11 August, police and volunteers, including Verstappen's parents, conducted a search for the boy; around 9 p.m., his body was found in a pine grove on the Schinvelderweg in Landgraaf, 1.2 km from the camp.
-He was found barefoot and without a shirt, but wearing his pajama bottoms and underwear; interestingly, the pajama bottoms were inside-out and backwards, indicating they had likely been hastily put back on at some point.
+He was found barefoot and without a shirt, but wearing his pajama bottoms and underwear; The pajama bottoms were inside-out and backwards, indicating they had likely been hastily put back on at some point.
 Additionally, upon Verstappen's discovery, the soles of his feet were clean and showed no evidence of having walked barefoot through the forest or on bare ground, leading to speculation that he was abducted and carried.
 At the time of Verstappen's discovery, local medical examiners had apparently been vacationing and were not immediately available, thus delaying a post-mortem examination for several days.
 The body showed signs of possible sexual abuse, and a possible head injury was considered, but the examination could not determine an exact cause of death; an initial examination for foreign DNA yielded nothing.
 A tissue (containing trace amounts of semen) and a cigarette butt were found near where the body was discovered; from this DNA, a complete profile was compiled.
+The pathologists examining the boy's body found evidence that he had suffered rectal trauma which they believed to have been caused by penile penetration or by a smooth, large object.